isomerpages/moe-temaseksec/_curriculum/Co Curricular Activities/NCC (Boys Only).md

 Training is held twice a week, where cadets get the opportunity to learn skills such as marching drills, technical handling of the SAR 21 rifles and marksmanship.
 Our cadets also get to develop a fit body and resilient mind through activities such as rock climbing, dragon boating and kayaking.
-Every year, our cadets can attend leadership courses such as the Physical Training Instructor Course and the Senior Specialist Leaders Course.
+Every year, our cadets can attend leadership courses such as the Physical Training Instructor Course and the Senior Specialist Leaders Course.&nbsp;

 ## MISSION